China mourns thousands who died in country's coronavirus epidemic

-China on Saturday mourned the thousands of "martyrs" who have died in the new coronavirus outbreak, flying the national flag at half mast throughout the country and suspending all forms of entertainment.
+China on Saturday mourned the thousands of "martyrs" who have died in the coronavirus outbreak, flying the national flag at half mast across the country and suspending all forms of entertainment.

 The day of mourning coincided with the start of the annual Qingming tomb-sweeping festival, when millions of Chinese families pay respects to their ancestors.
 At 10 a.m.
-(0200 GMT) Beijing time, the country observed three minutes of silence to mourn those who died, including frontline medical workers and doctors.
-Cars, trains and ships sounded their horns and air raid sirens wailed.
+(0200 GMT) Beijing time, the country observed a three-minute silence to mourn those who died, including frontline medical workers and doctors.

 In Zhongnanhai, the seat of political power in Beijing, President Xi Jinping and other Chinese leaders paid silent tribute in front of the national flag, with white flowers pinned to their chest as a mark of mourning, state media reported.
 More than 3,300 people in mainland China have died in the epidemic, which first surfaced in the central province of Hubei late last year, according to statistics published by the National Health Commission.

-In Wuhan, the capital of Hubei province and the epicentre of the outbreak, all traffic lights in urban areas turned red at 10 a.m. and all road traffic ceased for three minutes.
-Some 2,567 people have died in Wuhan, a megacity of 11 million people located in the middle reaches of the Yangtze river.
-The Wuhan deaths account for more than 75% of the country's fatalities.
+In Wuhan, the capital of Hubei and the epicentre of the outbreak, all traffic lights in urban areas turned red at 10 a.m. and traffic came to a halt for three minutes.
+Some 2,567 people have died in Wuhan, a city of 11 million people located in the middle reaches of the Yangtze river.
+The Wuhan deaths account for more than 75% of the country's coronavirus fatalities.

+Among those who died was Li Wenliang, a young doctor who tried to raise the alarm about the disease.
+Li was honoured by the Hubei government this week, after initially being reprimanded by police in Wuhan for "spreading rumours".
+On Saturday, Hubei province's top official Ying Yong visited the families of Li, as well as the relatives of Liu Zhiming -- the dean of the city's Wuchang Hospital, and Wu Yong, a community policeman who also both died after catching the virus, local television reported.

-While the worst was behind Wuhan, the virus has spread to all corners of the globe since January, sickening more than a million people, killing more than 55,000 and paralysing the world economy.
-Wuhan banned all tomb-sweeping activities in its cemeteries until at least April 30, curtailing one of the most important dates in the traditional Chinese lunar new year calendar which usually sees millions of families travel to tend to their ancestral graves, offer flowers and burn incense.
+While the worst is behind Wuhan, the virus has spread across the world since January, killing more than 55,000 people, infecting more than a million and paralysing the global economy.
+Wuhan banned all tomb-sweeping activities in its cemeteries until at least April 30, curtailing one of the most important dates in the traditional Chinese lunar new year calendar, which usually sees millions of families travel to tend to their ancestral graves, offer flowers and burn incense.

-They have also told residents, most stuck at home due to lockdown restrictions, to use online streaming services to watch cemetery staff carry out those tasks live.
+They have also told residents, most stuck at home due to lockdown restrictions, to use online streaming services to watch live as cemetery staff carry out those tasks.
 ASYMPTOMATIC CASES

 As of Friday, the total number of confirmed cases across the country stood at 81,639, including 19 new infections, the National Health Commission said.
 Eighteen of the new cases involved travellers arriving from abroad.
 The remaining one new infection was a local case in Wuhan, a patient who was previously asymptomatic.